Transcenduality/sanctum-world-builder/README.md

 - No installation required
 - Works on Windows (Python not needed)
-- Saves still persist to the `saves/` folder
+- Saves persist to the `saves/` folder

 ### Set Your OpenAI API Key